lbw1995/TF-EPI/README.md

 For training process, you should do:

     python ./main.py finetuningbertcnntrain [modelname] [tokenizer path] [pretraining model path] [training data path] [model save path] [data mane] [batch size] [epoch]
+Parameters required:

-The modelname is the type of the model, only avaliable for "Robert" and "Longformer".
+Modelname : the type of the model, only avaliable for "Robert" and "Longformer".
 You are recommended to use "Robert".

 Tokenizer path: the path of tokenizer.